 Sanxenxo

-We visited Sanxenxo in July 2006, mainly because it is widely regarded as the best and certainly the most exclusive and expensive beach resort in Galicia.
+We first visited Sanxenxo in July 2006, mainly because it is widely regarded as the best and certainly the most exclusive and expensive beach resort in Galicia.
 It lies at the top of the ria de Pontevedra and, as the photographs show, has some stunning beaches.

-The main beach at Sanxenxo is almost semi-circular and has white sand and crystal clear blue sea (at least on a Sanxenxo sunny day) and the buildings in the hills behind combine low rise apartments and hotels.
+The main beach at Sanxenxo is almost semi-circular and has white sand and crystal clear blue sea (at least on a warm Sanxenxo sunny day), and the buildings in the hills behind combine low rise apartments and hotels.
 The entire beach side area is attractive and it is clear that tourism is this town's primary source of income.

 The whole of Sanxenxo is spotless and the promenade area, with numerous little balconies, offers stunning views of the semi natural beach below.
-Its appeal to foreign tourism may however be Sanxenxo beach less.
-We found this beach beautiful, but whilst its sands and sea were very enticing, it was no different to many other beach resorts you will find throughout southern Spain and beyond and, for us at least, it lacked that uniqueness to Galicia.
-This is of course a personal preference, but if you like beaches backed by mountains and accessed by timber boardwalks over grassy dunes, Sanxenxo may disappoint.
-If on the other hand you want a beach resort in Galicia with all the trappings of modern tourism, and a genuinely stunning one at that, Sanxenxo will definitely meet your requirements.
-The town is clean, well designed, and cosmopolitan and for anyone wanting a "sun and sand" holiday, but one away from the typical Mediterranean resorts, this town definitely delivers.
+Its appeal to foreign tourists may however be Sanxenxo beach tainted by its manmade appearance.
+We found this beach beautiful, but whilst its sands and sea were very enticing, it was no different to many other beach resorts that you will find throughout southern Spain and beyond and, for us at least, it lacked that uniqueness to Galicia (i.e. a natural untouched look).

 Galicia banner Galicia logo Home Contact us Site Map Swap links About us Main Site Menu Galicia general Santiago la Coruna Pontevedra Ourense Lugo Vigo city Noia Galician towns Galician Culture Gastronomy Beaches & rias Getting to Galicia Accommodation About Spain Gallery Links Book your HOTEL Rent a VILLA Find a PROPERTY Transport & tours Sanxenxo Sanxenxo Sanxenxo facts Galician towns ©2006 galiciaguide.com